 NIH funds study to reduce opioid related deaths by 40 percent over three years

-Blue Cross Blue Shield conducted a survey in January 2019 indicating that more than a quarter of Massachusetts residents know someone who died of an opioid overdose.
+Blue Cross Blue Shield of Massachusetts conducted a survey in January 2019 indicating that more than a quarter of Massachusetts residents know someone who died of an opioid overdose.
 The state is not alone in its familiarity with the opioid crisis; the National Institute on Drug Abuse (NIDA) estimates that more than 130 people in the United States die from opioid overdoses each day.
 Mortality attributable to opioid use has increased dramatically over the past two decades.
 The opioid crisis has accelerated with the introduction of fentanyl, an opioid 50 to 100 times more powerful than morphine.

 Improving access to addiction treatment